Criminal Defense Law

 Child Abandonment Laws in the United States

-More than 7,000 American children are abandoned each year.
-These children are often at higher risk of emotional disorders, low self-esteem, and other mental and physical issues.
+Children are abandoned every year in the U.S. They are often at higher risk of emotional disorders, low self-esteem, and other mental and physical issues.

 The crime of child abandonment has a very broad definition and can include different acts that vary from state to state.
 Generally speaking, child abandonment occurs when a parent or guardian either fails to provide necessary care for their child or when they entirely desert a child without regard for their welfare and safety and with no intent to return for them.